pbl-nl/appl-docchat/README.md

 In the activated virtual environment, the UI can be started with <code>streamlit run streamlit_app.py</code><br>
 When this command is used, a browser session will open automatically

-### Ingesting and querying documents through a Flask User Interface <I>Needs maintenance</I>
-The functionalities described above can also be used through a Flask User Interface.<br>
-The flask UI can be started in the activated virtual environment with <code>python flask_app.py</code>
-The Flask UI is tailored for future use in production and contains more insight into the chunks (used) and also contains user admin functionality among others.<br>
-For a more detailed description and installation, see the readme file in the flask_app folder

 ### Summarizing documents
 The file summarize.py can be used to summarize every file individually in a document folder.
 Two options for summarization are implemented:
 * Map Reduce: this will create a summary in a fast way.
 The time (and quality) to create a summary depends on the number of centroids chosen.
 This is a parameter in settings.py<br>